masyl/dndominos/rules.md

 To clarify
 ==========

-* Must place a domino at every turn
+* examples of legal and illegal domino placement
+* battle table to explain the matching of dices
 * When all domnoes are placed, it a deathmatch and players dont die when bloodied
-* Rules to force tile placement
-* Stacking the dominos instead of having them strewned
-* confusing start
+* confusing start on the spawn tile
-* what to do with extra moves
 * Deathmatch: when the dungeon map has been completely explored (all the dominos are placed).
 * Pass when no moves possible
-* Do you need to use all myour steps
-* After dying, you loose you move

 Strategies
 ==========